OpenCyphal/pycyphal/README.md

 ## Development

+### Visibility

+Name all entities with a leading underscore, including modules and packages, excepting those that are part of the API.

+When re-exporting entities from a package-level `__init__.py`, always use the form `import ... as ...` even if the name is not changed, to signal static analysis tools that the name is intended to be reexported (unless the aliased name starts with an underscore).

 ### Semantic naming conventions

 API functions and methods that contain the following parameters should adhere to the semantic naming conventions: